 We rounded the hedge to find 3 ducks sat by their door (it’s mesh so we can see inside) silently waiting.
 They are never silent.

 In the chicken house the Cockerel was perched on high, with our grey chicken sat below him.
 A quick check in the coop through the side entrance found the little brown chicken in-situ.
 That left only our little black chicken to find.
 We found her underneath the coop, her preferred place for laying eggs, so that meant all present and accounted for.
 Phew!

 I opened both houses and none of them moved.
 They were definitely spooked about something.
 We check on them several times that morning and it wasn’t until about 10am they finally emerged, acting like nothing unusual had happened.
-Weird and worrying, and no idea of the cause.
+Weird and worrying, with no idea of the cause.

 Then we had the logistical nightmare of working out what to do with our kitten and duckling whilst we sorted errands and work out.
 We tried separating them by floor in our cottage, but that didn’t work.
 Maggie, our 2 1/2 week old duckling, became too upset.

-However, speaking of going outside, upon getting back from my weekly shop, as it was such a lovely day, I decided to ‘introduce’ Gigi to the outside world, or at least a view of it.
-As Gigi had never thus far been outside a house we knew we needed to show her to the great outdoors in stages.
+However, speaking of going outside.
+Upon getting back from my weekly shop, as it was such a lovely day, I decided to ‘introduce’ Gigi to the outside world.
+Or at least a view of it.
+Gigi had never thus far been outside a house, so we knew we needed to show her to the great outdoors in stages.

-Dishes done and put away, the sink was filled with water and she had a lovely bath.
+Dishes done and put away, the sink was filled with water.
+It was time for Maggie to have a bath.
 I can’t not laugh when she has a swim.
 She is like a little fussy lady, sticking her toe in first to determine the temperature, followed by her beak and finally she pushes her way out of my hands and takes the plunge.